0

 So, What Do I NEED to Know About Menopause?

-Many women experience changes to their vagina and urinary system that are largely due to lowering estrogen levels associated with menopause.
+Many women notice changes to their vagina and urinary system that are associated with the shifting estrogen levels that come with menopause.

 Yes, moist.
 And that, it turns out, is very important.
 Without it, sex is a no-go, say goodbye to your fave jeans, and settle into a life of chafed purgatory.